argoproj/notifications-engine/docs/services/webhook.md

 Use the following steps to configure webhook:

-1 Register webhook in `argocd-notifications-cm` ConfigMap:
+1 Register webhook in `argo-rollouts-notification-configmap`:

 ```yaml
 apiVersion: v1